Brain Aneurysm

 • Neck stiffness: Difficulty moving the neck, along with pain.

-• Loss of consciousness: Fainting or a sudden decrease in alertness.
+• Loss of consciousness: fainting or a sudden decrease in alertness.

 • Seizures: Convulsions or abnormal electrical activity in the brain.